 Working as professional photographer for the past 12 years, I’ve come up with the ultimate kit for travel photography.
-This packing list includes all of the gear I personally use and the best backpacks for travel photographers.
+This travel photography packing list includes all of the gear you’ll need and the best camera backpacks for travel photographers.
 Here’s how to pack like a pro!

 Travel Photographer Packing List (Tips From a Pro!)